kzdev420/React-dropzone/README.md

   })}
 />
 ```

-In the example above, the provided `{onClick}` handler will be invoked before the internal one, therefore, internal callbacks can be prevented by simply using [stopPropagation](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopPropagation).
-See [Events](https://react-dropzone.js.org#events) for more examples.

 *Important*: if you ommit rendering an `<input>` and/or binding the props from `getInputProps()`, opening a file dialog will not be possible.